-Gorillas have achieved personhood (from the late Jane Goodall’s anthropological perspective, at the very least) so we must now move the goal-post just a little bit more and get our human heads around the magnanimity of a river.
-The river has life and; in the bountifulness that it is; it nourishes life along its banks.
-It carries life and it is life.
+Gorillas have achieved personhood (from the late Jane Goodall’s anthropological perspective, at the very least) so now we must move the goal-post just a little bit farther ahead and get our human heads around the magnanimity of a river.

 Science tells us that raccoons solve puzzle for amusement and enjoyment.